oc-andrey-zaharov/OpenCorporates-DeepWiki/docs/architecture.md

 DeepWiki now operates solely as a CLI-first application.
 All repository scanning, wiki generation, caching, and editable workspace features run locally.
 The only outbound calls are to:

 - Git hosting providers (GitHub REST API)
-- LLM providers (Google, OpenAI, OpenRouter, Bedrock)
+- LLM providers (Google, OpenAI, OpenRouter, Cursor Agent)

 There is no FastAPI or WebSocket server to deploy or configure.